 Military Personnel & Their Spouses

-Residents of other states (Utah nonresidents) stationed in Utah solely due to military orders are not subject to Utah tax on their military pay.
-However, nonresident military personnel residing in Utah and receiving income from Utah sources (other than active duty military pay), must file a Utah income tax return and pay any tax due on that other income.
-See Pub 57, Military Personnel Instructions.
+Nonresidents stationed in Utah solely due to military orders are not subject to Utah tax on their military pay.
+However, nonresident military personnel residing in Utah and receiving income from Utah sources (other than active duty military pay) must file a Utah income tax return and pay any tax due on that other income.
+See Subtractions from Income and Pub 57, Military Personnel Instructions.